MichaelMakesGames/reflector/README.md

 ## Running the Game

-Assuming you have npm installed on your system, `npm install` and `npm run`.
+Assuming you have npm installed on your system, `npm install` and `npm start`.
 Then the game will be available at `localhost:1234`.